Can killing animals save them? – DW – 09/18/2024

 Culling is part of Namibia's environmental strategy

-Namibia has around 2.5 to 3 million wild animals, according to NCE.
-Up to 360,000 are killed for their meat yearly, with more taken off in drought years in fenced national parks and farms, where animals cannot migrate in search of other food sources.
+Namibia has around 2.5 to 3 million wild animals, according to the NCE.
+Up to 360,000 are killed for their meat every year, with more taken off in drought years in fenced national parks and farms, where animals cannot migrate in search of other food sources.

 "In drought conditions, you have to be responsive, as you damage your vegetation," said Brown.
 "In these arid areas it takes a long, long time for rangeland to recover, not years, but sometimes decades.
 When the rain does come, the recovery is very limited."